Alice-Po/emu/README.md

-# Image-Ecolo 🌱
+# Emu

 A privacy-focused, eco-friendly image optimization application that processes everything locally in your browser.

-## 🌟 Key Features
+## Key Features

-- 🗜️ Smart image compression with quality control
+- Smart image compression with quality control
-- 🎨 Customizable monochrome mode for reduced energy impact
+- Dithering and color reduction algorithms
-- 🔒 Automatic face blurring for privacy protection
+- Automatic face blurring for privacy protection
-- 📏 Image cropping and rotation tools
+- Image cropping and rotation tools
-- 📊 EXIF metadata viewing and automatic removal
+- EXIF metadata viewing and automatic removal
-- 🌍 Available in multiple languages:
+- Available in multiple languages.
-  - English
-  - Français
-  - Español
-  - Italiano
-  - हिंदी (Hindi)
-  - 日本語 (Japanese)

-## 🛡️ Privacy First

 All image processing happens locally in your browser - no server uploads required!
 Your images stay on your device, ensuring complete privacy and data protection.